Section 4734.37 | Summary suspension of license.

 If the state chiropractic board determines that there is clear and convincing evidence that a person who has been granted a license to practice chiropractic and, if applicable, certificate to practice acupuncture under this chapter has committed an act that subjects the person's license and, if applicable, certificate to board action under section 4734.31 of the Revised Code and that the person's continued practice presents a danger of immediate and serious harm to the public, the board may suspend the license and, if applicable, certificate without a prior hearing.
 A telephone conference call may be utilized for reviewing the matter and taking the vote.

-The board shall issue a written order of suspension by certified mail or in person in accordance with section 119.07 of the Revised Code.
+The board shall serve a written order of suspension in accordance with sections 119.05 and 119.07 of the Revised Code.
 The order is not subject to suspension by the court during pendency of any appeal filed under section 119.12 of the Revised Code.
 If the person subject to the suspension requests an adjudication by the board, the date set for the adjudication shall be within twenty days, but not earlier than seven days, after the request, unless otherwise agreed to by both the board and the person subject to the suspension.

 Any summary suspension imposed under this section shall remain in effect, unless reversed on appeal, until a final adjudicative order issued by the board pursuant to section 4734.31 and Chapter 119. of the Revised Code becomes effective.
 The board shall issue its final adjudicative order within sixty days after completion of its adjudication.
 A failure to issue the order within sixty days shall result in dissolution of the summary suspension order but shall not invalidate any subsequent, final adjudicative order.